pryv/lib-javascript-blockchain/README.md

-# Pryv Javascript tools for blockchain
+# Pryv Javascript tools to create checksums on Pryv.io data item

-Tools to interact with Pryv blockchain
+It provides utility to
+1. Create a stable representation of a JSON object (all keys are ordered)
+2. Makes a SHA256 string of this stable representation
+3. Creates a unique key to finds back the data item

 ### General rules to create stable representation of Pryv data